Main Content Region

 • Campus Gear Wear/Apparel

-• Promotional items are distributed to provide information and/or promote the name or image of the University and are not intended for CSUSB employees.
+• Promotional items are distributed to provide information and/or promote the name or image of the University.

-• Logo and related branding must be pre-approved by Strategic Communications.
+• Logo and related branding must be pre-approved by Marketing and Communications.

 Official Host – a CSU trustee, auxiliary governing board member, or university or auxiliary employee who hosts guests at a meeting, conference, reception, activity, or event for the active conduct of CSU business.